HOllarves/Lo-Vendo-App/README.md

 `npm install` and then `bower install`

-Then setting up your environment (ex: `gulp env-dev`) And finally: `gulp serve`
+Then set up your environment (ex: `gulp env-dev`)
+And finally: `gulp serve`

 To run all commands at once, simply use `npm start`

 ## Environment
 The settings folder contain files for every possible app environment.
-In this files we can global values specific for each environment.
+In this files we can set global values for each environment.
 (ex: api_url)

 ## Client